sojohnnysaid/therapybox/users/tests/test_a_user_can_request_an_activation_link_when_login_error_is_account_not_activated/notes/notepad.md

         'This account has not been activated.
 Click here to resend activation link.' user clicks the link
-    user sees a form to enter their registered username (email) user is redirected to the homepage with a message:
+    user sees a form to enter their registered username (email) user is redirected to the library with a message:
         "Account activation link has been re-sent to your registered email" user clicks the email link
-    user is brough to the homepage with a message "Your account has been activated you can now login!"
+    user is brough to the library with a message
+        "Your account has been activated you can now login!"